I wouldn’t say I’m a messy person. You’ll never hear me make that claim.

 I beat myself up.

-With every task, there’s a thousand questions running through my head?
+With every task, there are a thousand questions running through my head?
 Most of the time, these questions motivate me to work harder, push higher quality products out.
 But for some reason, every so often, there’s a Big Task that gives me major anxiety.

 I literally cannot do it.